ambewas/react-style-hoc/README.md

-# Why would I want to compose styles with functions...?!
+# [motivation] Why would I want to compose styles with functions...?!

 Great question!